/ the research project, in a nutshell!

-Her research and professional work has been widely awarded: most notably the IPODI-Marie Curie Fellowship for post-doc research at TU Berlin, the Rotary International Ambassadorial Scholarship for doctoral research at MIT, the 2010 National Institute of Urbanism Award for the best Italian dissertation in urbanism.
-Her last project, Toscana Sound Map, was commissioned for and exhibited at the EXPO 2015 in Milan.
-In 2012, she was invited to join the team who curated the exhibition held at the Italian Pavilion for the 13th International Architecture Exhibition – Venice Biennal.
+Dr. Radicchi’s research and professional work has been widely awarded, most notably: the IPODI-Marie Curie Fellowship, the nomination as Falling Walls Young Innovator of the Year 2016 (finalist), the Rotary International Ambassadorial Scholarship, the 2010 National Institute of Urbanism Award for the best Italian dissertation in urbanism.
+Her project, Toscana Sound Map, was commissioned for and exhibited at EXPO 2015 in Milan.

 Since 2009, she has been the curator of Firenze Sound Map, which was included in the Open Data System of the Municipality of Firenze in 2013.
 While combining her professional and research practice, Dr. Radicchi has lectured extensively at the university level for ten years and has participated in international conferences and symposiums.

 In 2017 she has launched Hush City app, a citizen science project, to push the boundaries of knowledge and to promote the environmentally just city.